 Many seem to suggest that after the Grand Depart in Nice and a couple of days in Provence, the route will then veer anti-clockwise towards the west coast maritime regions, then down through the infamous wine region of Bordeaux, to Tour favourite Pau and the Pyrenées, then back across the country through the Corrèze, the Cantal and the Ardeche towards the Alps, via Lyon or Grenoble.

-- Stage 3 and/or 4 – a foray into the gorgeous lavender region of Provence, with the Citadelle of Sisteron being named as a favourite starting point.
-Possibly with a stage finish at Circuit Paul Ricard in Le Castellet near Marseille on stage 4.
+- Stage 3 – UPDATED – a foray into the gorgeous lavender region of Provence is looking more and more likely, with the Citadelle of Sisteron being named as a favourite for the stage finish, perhaps with the stage start still in the Nice region.

 - Stage 9 – ??
 Bordeaux perhaps?

-- Stage 10 – Ile de Ré to Ile d’Oléron
+- Stage 10 – Ile d’Oléron to Ile de Ré

 - Stage 11 – La Rochelle to Poitiers